SiddAjriY2Jaccount/autonomous_car_sim_kickstarter_2020/README.md

 # autonomous_car_sim_kickstarter_2020
-This repository contains all the files and instructions to get your own autonomous car simulator up and running using Unity, Udacity's car simulator and pytorch.
+This repository contains all the files and instructions to get your own autonomous car simulator up and running on your Linux machine using Unity, Udacity's car simulator and PyTorch.

+Pre-requisites: python3.6+, pip, venv (recommended)

 ## Installations
 **1. Unity**